vuejs/vue-test-utils/docs/en/guides/choosing-a-test-runner.md

 tape is very minimal.
 If you choose tape, you will need to do a lot of set up yourself.

+To run SFCs in Jest, you need to use jest-vue—a transformer for Jest. jest-vue does not support styles or custom blocks.
+If you need to use those features, you'll need to use webpack.
+Mocha works well with webpack, you can read the guide on [testing SFCs with mocha](testing-SFCs-with-mocha-webpack.md) to get started.

 ## Getting started

 You can use our guides to get started with a test runner: